utilitywarehouse/semaphore-service-mirror/README.md

 this operator runs.

 * `name`: A name for the local cluster
+* `zones`: A list of the availability zones for the local cluster.
+This will be used to allow topology aware routing for global services and the values should derive from kuberenetes nodes' `topology.kubernetes.io/zone` label.
 * `kubeConfigPath`: Path to a kube config file to access the local cluster.
 If not specified the operator will try to use in-cluster configuration with the pod's service account.